 Day 12-14: Osaka, Nara and Kyoto

-It is a great idea to conclude your two weeks Japan trip in Osaka as it has a big international airport as well and is the best hub for exploring a Japanese city or heading out for day trips.
+It is a great idea to conclude your two weeks Japan trip with a foodie spree in Osaka.
+The second biggest Japanese city has a big international airport as well and is the best hub for exploring a Japanese city or heading out for day trips around Kansai.
 In Osaka, you can take a walk among the cherry blossoms by the river and then see some more at the base of the Osaka castle.
 Make a quick stop at Dotonbori for the flashing neon lights and the famous ‘Runner’.

 Take the train down to Shitennoji and explore the temples and, if you like, the zoo.
 For the evening you can taste local fried teppanjaki and okonomiyaki (make it yourself!) a little further up in Tennoji underneath the tower.
 Try the fried ice cream on a stick!

 The next day of your two weeks in Japan, take a day trip to Nara and visit the temples, get a cutesy dose of the sacred Nara deer.
 Hundreds of years ago, Nara was a favourite hunting ground but legend has it that a deity sent a deer as their messenger and from that day onwards, deer were not allowed to be harmed.
 And they certainly know it.

 You can hike in the forest, but be warned that the ‘pristine’ forest has a big concrete street winding through it, which is the hiking path as well.
 Also visit the Isuen garden and as a foreigner, you can get free access!
 Walk through the Nara Park and visit the Seven Great Temples.